-Does your fur baby constantly bite and lick his paws?
+Have you noticed your dog constantly biting and licking his paws?
 If you answered yes, you’re not alone.
-I can tell you this from personal experience.
-Lately, every time I turn around, I hear my dog gnawing away at her paw-pads and munching on her nails.
-As a concerned pet parent, I always want to make sure she is comfortable and healthy.
-I’m sure you do too!
-To help comfort your dog, though, you must first figure out why she is chowing down on her tootsies.
+Each year, at the start of Spring, I usually notice my dog gnawing away at his paw-pads.
+As a concerned pet parent, I always want to make sure he’s healthy and as comfortable as he can be.
+It’s heartbreaking to see him biting and licking himself, in search of relief.
+I’m sure you understand!
+To help comfort our pups, though, we must first figure out why they’re munching on their tootsies.

 Why Is My Dog Chewing His Paws?